cheshire-cat-ai/docs/mkdocs/technical/debugging/vscode.md

 You are ready to debug your plugin!

-If you are new in vscode debugging, check the [offical docs](https://code.visualstudio.com/Docs/editor/debugging) of Visual Studio Code
+If you are new in VS code debugging, check the [official docs](https://code.visualstudio.com/Docs/editor/debugging).

 ## Troubleshooting